n., Synonyms: chloroplastid; green plastid; chloroleucite

 Chloroplast Functions

 What is the function of the chloroplast?
 Chloroplasts carry out the process of photosynthesis.
 Their main role is to provide the site for light and dark reactions.
-Through these organelles, inorganic sources, water, and light energy are converted into food, i.e. glucose (a sugar molecule).
-They are, therefore, important to photosynthetic organisms for the purpose of producing food on their own and not needing to feed on other organisms to survive.
-Because oxygen is one of the byproducts of photosynthesis, the chloroplasts are therefore a crucial site for producing such gas, which later is released from the cell into the environment.
+It is where inorganic sources, water, and light energy are converted into food, i.e. glucose (a sugar molecule).
+The chloroplasts are, therefore, important to photosynthetic organisms to produce food on their own and not need to feed on other organisms to survive.
+Because oxygen is one of the byproducts of photosynthesis, the chloroplasts are a crucial site for producing and releasing oxygen from the cell into the environment.
 Oxygen is biologically important for its role, in turn, in various biochemical and physiological processes in animals.

 For further description and facts on photosynthesis, read Plant Metabolism tutorial.